 Jens Horbach (born 1962) is Professor of Economics at the University of Applied Sciences Augsburg.
 He prepared his PhD thesis at the Friedrich-Alexander University in Nuremberg.
 From 1992 to 1996 he worked as scientific staff member at the Institute for Economic Research in Halle.
 Horbach´s current research interests focus on the empirical analysis of the determinants and effects of environmental innovations.
 He published his research in important journals such as Research Policy or Ecological Economics.

 David A. Jaeger (Ph.D.
-University of Michigan, 1995) is Professor of Economics at the City University of New York Graduate Center.
+University of Michigan, 1995) is Professor of Economics at the University of St Andrews (.
+He previously was Professor of Economics at the City University of New York Graduate Center.
 His current research interests include immigration, education, and fertility.
 His research has been published in the American Economic Review, the Review of Economics and Statistics, the Journal of Public Economics, and the Journal of Labor Economics, among others.